victorcouste/google-cloudfunctions-dataprep/README.md

 ![Trifacta logo](trifactalogo.png)    ![Cloud Dataprep logo](CloudDataprep.png)

-Google Cloud Functions examples for Google Dataprep
+Google Cloud Functions examples for Google Cloud Dataprep

 - **gcs_trigger_dataprep_job.py** : Background Python function to trigger a Dataprep job when a file is created in a Google Cloud storage bucket folder.
 Dataprep job started with REST API call and new file as parameter.